Main content | back to top

 Learning to use energy more efficiently will help to conserve resources and reduce greenhouse gases for the future health of the planet.
 We continuously look for ways to make our operations and processes more energy efficient and limit our CO2 emissions.
 Since 2005, we have followed a multi-billion dollar programme to increase the energy efficiency of our existing operations.
-We design new projects from the start to use energy efficiently.
+We design new projects to use energy efficiently.
 We also offer our customers products and advice that help them to use less energy.

 Managing environmental impacts

 Protecting biodiversity is an important factor when we consider any new major project or large expansion to existing operations.
 We work in partnership with leading conservation groups, including Wetlands International and the International Union for Conservation of Nature (IUCN).
 If an area is rich in biodiversity we engage with local communities and experts and develop biodiversity action plans.
 We also consider the possible impact on benefits that ecosystems provide such as purifying water and air and sustaining food supplies to communities.
 The research we support includes, for example, helping to identify endangered species.

 Spills of oil and oil products can harm the environment and put our employees and neighbouring communities at risk.
 Over the years we have reduced the amount spilled at our operations for reasons we can control, like corrosion or operational failures.

 To help prevent spills from oil tankers, our ship quality assurance standard - opens on Shell.com sets out requirements for the ships we use.
 For example, we require larger ocean vessels to have double hulls.